Dryer repair

 Step 4: Install the matching dryer drum felt seal

-1. Dry-fit the new seal first to confirm the size, profile, glide surface, seam location, and front-or-rear position match the old one.
+1. Dry-fit the new seal before opening adhesive.
+Confirm the size, felt thickness, profile, glide surface, seam location, and front-or-rear position match the old seal.

-4. Work in small sections so the felt does not twist, bunch up, or stretch unevenly.
+5. Work in small sections so the felt does not twist, bunch up, or stretch unevenly.
+If it starts walking out of place, stop and reset it before the glue skins over.

 If it works: The new felt seal is seated evenly all the way around with no gaps, twists, loose sections, or reversed felt.

-If it doesn’t: If the seal lifts, twists, or shifts, remove it before the adhesive sets, clean the surface again, and reinstall it evenly.
-Do not try to hide a lump under the drum.
+If it doesn’t: If the seal lifts, twists, or shifts during the dry fit or early glue set, remove it before the adhesive hardens.
+Clean the surface again and reinstall it evenly.
+Do not hide a lump under the drum; it will usually announce itself on the first test run.

 Stop if:

-• The replacement seal is clearly the wrong diameter, thickness, or profile for your dryer.
+• The replacement seal is clearly the wrong diameter, thickness, profile, or front-versus-rear style for your dryer.

 Step 5: Reinstall the drum and reassemble the dryer

-1. Set the drum back into the cabinet, supporting it so the new seal does not fold under the drum edge.
+1. Set the drum back into the cabinet slowly.
+Watch the new felt as the drum flange passes it so the seal does not fold under.

-2. Route the belt around the drum in its original wear path and reconnect it to the motor and idler pulley.
+2. Route the belt around the drum in its original wear path.
+Reconnect it to the motor pulley and idler pulley from your photo.

-3. Rotate the drum by hand several full turns before the panels go back on so the drum settles into the new seal.
+3. Rotate the drum by hand several full turns before the panels go back on.
+Watch the front gap, rear gap, and felt seam as the drum settles into the new seal.

 4. Watch and feel for binding, scraping, belt misrouting, or a section of felt that rolls inward.

-5. Reinstall the front, top, and access panels, then reconnect the vent.
+7. Reinstall the front, top, and access panels, then reconnect the vent and check that the exhaust hose is not crushed against the wall.

 If it works: The dryer is back together and the drum turns by hand with light, even resistance and no hard scrape at the seal.